dogweather/forkful/content/en/java/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging is essentially the process of recording events that occur within a software application.
-Programmers log these events to capture runtime information, debug issues, monitor system behavior, and create an audit trail for security and compliance purposes.

 ## How to:
 Here's a simple way to get started with logging in Java using the built-in `java.util.logging` package.